Ryex/pyitect/README.md

         }
     }

-then a special version would be added to the system, verison `0.0.1-bar_type_1`, and when you required that version when loading the `Bar` component it would load the name `bar1` from the module loaded from the `Im-A-Plugin` plugin.
-More than one mapping can be provided by sperating them with teh pipe `|` charater in this way more than one version can be provided.
+then a special version would be added to the system, version `0.0.1-bar_type_1`, and when you required that version when loading the `Bar` component it would load the name `bar1` from the module loaded from the `Im-A-Plugin` plugin.
+More than one mapping can be provided by separating them with the pipe `|` character in this way more than one version can be provided.
 example: